KettelBear/Starfinder-KettlesHouseRules/README.md

 ##### Section 6: Character Themes

+1. Themeless is not available to be picked.
-1. A player may create a theme, and thus its bonuses, not strictly following the CR custom theme rules.
+2. A player may create a theme, and thus its bonuses, not strictly following the CR custom theme rules.
 However, it must be approved by the GM to ensure balance.

 ### Chapter 2: Races